-The epic quest Keith Byrne, 10, and Noel Murray, 13, embarked on in 1985 when they managed to travel incognito to New York via planes, trains and, er, ferries.
+The epic quest Keith Byrne, 10, and Noel Murray, 13, embarked on in 1985 when they managed to travel incognito to New York via ferries, trains and planes.
 A metallic clang echoed down a bleak Darndale street.
 The clang of a fizzy-drink can being punted along by a young boy.
-His hair, fair and...
+His hair, fair and ruffled,...
 Continue Reading →

-'We lose many battles, except the last' - an adage referring to how the British prevailed in a catalogue of conflicts from the British Empire's inception in 1707 until its end in the 1950s, yet were mauled on many an occasion.
-This article includes the worst military calamity of (almost) every decade - failures little...
+'We lose every battle but the last one' is a proverb referring to how the British prevailed in a catalogue of conflicts from the British Empire's inception in 1707 until its end in the 1950s, yet were mauled on many an occasion.
+This 4-part article includes the worst military calamity of every decade - failures...
 Continue Reading →

 When Queen Elizabeth Met a Pirate Queen, 1593